hayattahmed22/AI-Marketing-Agent-with-Microsoft/README.md

 ---

 ### 🧑‍💻 How It Works
+• Extracts and analyzes catalogue data to generate personalized, high-converting captions tailored to each vehicle and target audienc
 1. Upload a car catalogue or raw product images.
 2. The AI reads and processes the data.
 3. It generates captions, enhanced images, and marketing videos automatically.